menu icon

 Brownies

-• Heat ½ cup stout and butter over low heat until butter is melted.
+• In a large saucepan, heat ½ cup stout and butter over low heat until butter is melted.

-• In a large mixing bowl, combine cocoa powder with hot stout and butter mixture and stir till cocoa powder is dissolved.
+• Remove from heat and add cocoa powder and stir till cocoa powder is dissolved.
 Add remainder of stout beer and stir.

 • Mix in eggs and yolks.